dojo/docs/dijit/Tooltip.rst

 See also
 ========

-* `dijit.TooltipDialog <dijit/TooltipDialog>`_ - displays a tooltip that contains form elements (like a dialog)
+* :ref:`dijit.TooltipDialog <dijit/TooltipDialog>` - displays a tooltip that contains form elements (like a dialog)
-* `dojox.widget.DynamicTooltip <dojox/widget/DynamicTooltip>`_ - addition to dijit.Tooltip functionality allowing remotely loaded content to appear
+* :ref:`dojox.widget.DynamicTooltip <dojox/widget/DynamicTooltip>` - addition to dijit.Tooltip functionality allowing remotely loaded content to appear